Twitter event networks and the Superstar model: Retweet graphs for different public events

 \subsection{Maximal degree}

-The maximal degree in the retweet graphs is larger than would be expected under preferential attachment.
-Let us call the number of vertices in the giant component $n=|V(G_E^0)|$.
-For a \pa graph with $n$ vertices it is known that the maximal degree scales as $n^{1/2}$.
-Figure \ref{fig:superstar} shows a plot of the maximal degree in the giant component $d_{max}(G_E^0)$ and a plot of $n^{1/2}$ versus $n$ for the retweet graphs.
-It can be seen from the figure that the sublinear growth predicted by \pa is not capturing the superstar effect in these retweet graphs.
+The maximal degree in the retweet graphs is larger than would be expected under preferential attachment. {{Write $n=|V(G_E^0)|$ for the number of vertices in the giant component.}} For a \pa graph with $n$ vertices, it is known that the maximal degree scales as $n^{1/2}$.
+Figure~\ref{fig:superstar} shows a plot of the maximal degree in the giant component $d_{\mathrm{max}}(G_E^0)$ and a plot of $n^{1/2}$ versus $n$ for the retweet graphs.
+It can be seen from the figure that the sublinear growth predicted by \pa{{does not capture}} the superstar effect in these retweet graphs.